mRrobots/Jandrell/README.md

   - Track their progress on a Dashboard
     - here they can also see their result
   - New learners can register for attending the school
+  - ...
-#### These are ideas I'm planning to implement, If you more interesting idea that you think i cound implement,hit me up,and if u wann join me in this project, let's get it, more to fun and react /:
+#### These are ideas I'm planning to implement, If you have more interesting ideas that you think i cound implement or we could,hit me up,and if u wanna join me in this crazy project, let's get it, more to fun and react /: